 Race Ethnicity and Education is the leading peer-reviewed journal on racism and race inequality in education.
 The journal provides a focal point for international scholarship, research and debate by publishing original and challenging research that explores the dynamics of race, racism and ethnicity in education policy, theory and practice.

-An extensive online portal that allows users to search through and view more than 55,000 video testimonies of survivors and witnesses of genocide.
-The Institute is continually expanding the Visual History Archive to include the voices of other survivors of mass violence.
+An extensive online portal that allows users to search through and view more than 54,000 video testimonies of survivors and witnesses of genocide.
+Please note: you will need to register on the site to use features such as “My Projects/Bookmarked Projects/Shared Projects”.

 Explores and celebrates black LGBT identities, to demarcate the particular influence that Black LGBT culture has had upon Fashion, Fine art, Dance, Music and Language, much of which has been appropriated by the cultural mainstream.